April 5th, 2019 • Performance Management

 The line manager has a key role in providing feedback to their team member as part of the performance review.
 However, the importance of feedback from other sources should not be underestimated, as it can provide valuable insights into employee performance across different teams, projects, and capacities.
 360-degree feedback can be a useful tool to gather feedback, not just from the line manager, but from colleagues, external stakeholders/clients, and direct reports.
 This all helps to give a more well-rounded and balanced view of the team member’s performance.

-Kissflow offers a web-based, performance review app that can help users add consistency and speed to their performance reviews, transforming it into an automated process.
-You can build your own workflow so it perfectly reflects the various steps of your performance review process and customize a range of template documents that are commonly used in appraisals.
+Kissflow HR Cloud offers a web-based, performance review app that can help users add consistency and speed to their performance reviews, transforming it into an automated process.
+You can build your own workflow so it perfectly reflects the various steps of your performance review process and customizes a range of template documents that are commonly used in appraisals.